nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_medicationstatement.md

 Use one of `active`, `completed` or `stopped`:

 - `active` represents an active authorisation - used for active repeat medications
-- `stopped` represents a repeat authorisation which has been discontinued/stopped
+- `stopped` represents an authorisation which has been discontinued, cancelled or stopped
-- `complete` **MUST** be used for all acute authorisations or any inactive repeat medications that have completed by running their course.
+- `complete` represents an authorisation which has run its course

+For repeat and repeat dispensed the status refers to the status of the plan (the entire cycle of prescriptions).

+For acute the status refers to the status of the prescription issue.

 ### medicationReference ###